Home

 For example, if taking aspirin leads to an increase in temperature, we will see the following.
 If the patient has taken more pills than others, his temperature deviates from the average upwards..
 If the patient has taken fewer pills than the others, his temperature deviates from the average downwards.
 So both deviations are in the same direction.

-In other words, we have obtained a certain indicator with an interesting property — it is positive for the positive relation of phenomena and negative for negative relation.
+In other words, we obtain an indicator that is positive for a positive relationship and negative for a negative relationship.

 To do this, we introduce another interesting value — derived from the list of squares of deviations from the mean.

-So, it can be shown that the covariance in its absolute value does not exceed the product of the standard deviations of these two lists.
+Covariance, in absolute terms, does not exceed the product of the standard deviations of the two lists:

-In general, if you take this coefficient as a measure of relation, it will be very convenient and very universal: it will show whether the values are connected to each other and how much.
+In general, using this coefficient as a measure of correlation is very convenient and universal: it shows whether the values are connected and to what degree.

 Example #1